autumnsroundy/WanderBoard/README.md

 WanderBoard is an interactive web application that lets users drop pins anywhere on a world map and attach “digital postcards” with titles, notes, and optional images.
 All data is saved automatically using localStorage, creating a personal travel journal that persists across browser sessions.
 This project was built for WDD II and demonstrates state management, multi-view UI design, map rendering, and interactive user input.
+This project was built over the course of approximately **30 hours**, focusing on interactive front-end functionality, client-side data persistence, and dynamic DOM manipulation.

 **🌟 Features**
 - Interactive world map built with Leaflet.js